Quantum trajectories and reduced dynamics in time-correlated environments: Quantum dynamics

 with the associated QME (see eq. \ref{eq:general_associated_QME}) given by

 where $\{\cdot,\cdot\}$ is the anti-commutator.
-We recognize in this QME a Lindblad form with operator $L$ as the jump operator and $\sigma^2/\hbar=\gamma/{\hbar}$ as the dissipation rate.
-The approach is easily extended to multiple dissipation channels $(L_k,\gamma_k)$ by introducing multidimensional noises and a vector of intensities $\sigma_k$, associated with each operator $L_k$.
+In this QME, we recognize a Lindblad form with operator $L$ as the jump operator and $\gamma^2/\hbar=\Gamma/{\hbar}$ as the dissipation rate.
+The approach is easily extended to multiple dissipation channels $(L_k,\Gamma_k)$ by introducing multidimensional noises and a vector of intensities $\gamma_k$, associated with each operator $L_k$.
 Since we can freely choose the $L_k$ operators, we can recover any Lindblad-form QME from an SSE.\cite{Biele2012ASystems,Donvil2022QuantumEquations} For instance, the absence of constraints on $L_k$ allows us to consider non-Hermitian operators, leading to stationary probability distributions that are not uniformly distributed on all Hamiltonian eigenstates.\cite{DeChecchi2026OnHamiltonians}